-26This approach relies on the assumption that a successful innovation creates a discrete jump in productivity while shocks unrelated to productivity, ε{jt} , follow a normal distribution.
-Again, our formulation is aimed at capturing the breakthrough nature of innovation, which are classic elements in Schumperterian growth models (e.g., Aghion and Howitt, 1992; Grossman and Helpman, 1991).
+18This approach relies on the assumption that a successful innovation creates a discrete jump in productivity while shocks unrelated to productivity, ε{jt} , follow a normal distribution.
+Again, our formulation is aimed at capturing the non-normal, discrete nature of innovation, which are classic elements in Schumperterian growth models (e.g., Aghion and Howitt, 1992; Grossman and Helpman, 1991).